Vague goals are harder to repeat.

 - Goals are adjustable at any time without losing historical data

-- AI Analyser uses your quantified data to surface richer, more specific insights
+- AI Habit Analyser can use quantified habit data to surface more specific pattern insights

 Water intake